iascchen/eggduino-station/README.md

 # mAcron for Eggduino

-This software is a part of Eggduino, a project of [ICBP (International Centre for Birds of Prey)](http://www.icbp.org/index/), supported by microduino.
+This software is a part of Eggduino, a project of [ICBP (International Centre for Birds of Prey)](http://www.icbp.org/index/), supported by microduino and their friends.

 Support eggduino hardware firmware version : **VultureEgg_0.2.C14.00.hex**.
 Related project is [https://github.com/lixianyu/VultureEgg141](https://github.com/lixianyu/VultureEgg141)